StavJi/can-parser/README.md

 ├── README.md
 └── requirements.txt # Project dependencies
 ```

-## Current project status
-Refactoring GUI, so it remains responsive and doesn’t hang during long execution.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request.